Attendance Policy and Procedure

 • Pre-agreed absence

-Parents/carers are not required to contact the academy on the day of an absence if the parent/carer has already formally notified the academy prior to the day of absence and the absence has been agreed in advance.
-For example, a planned hospital appointment or an exceptional term time leave of absence which has already been agreed by the Head of School in writing.
+• Parents/carers are not required to contact the academy on the day of an absence if the parent/carer has already formally notified the academy prior to the day of absence and the absence has been agreed in advance.
+For example, a planned hospital appointment or an exceptional term time leave of absence which has already been agreed by the Principal in writing.

-Parents/carers will be asked to supply details of at least two other adults who can be contacted in an emergency.
+Parents/carers will be asked to supply details of at least two other responsible adults who can be contacted in an emergency.
 It is the responsibility of parents/carers to keep these contact details up to date by communicating with the academy office.
-The academy will also remind parents/carers about this through [parents/carers’ evenings/newsletter reminders etc].
+The academy will also remind parents/carers about this through parents/carers’ evenings and the annual data capture exercise.

-• The academy will follow up any absences where the parent/carer has not made contact to explain the reason.
-Following up on unexplained absences can take up a considerable amount of academy resources, therefore, the academy expects parents/carers to report all absences.
-If a parent/carer does not contact the academy on the morning of each absence, the absence may not be authorised, unless the academy is satisfied there is a good reason why the pupil is unable to attend and why the parent/carer was not able to contact the academy by the required time on the day of absence.
+• Following up on unexplained absences can take up a lot of time, therefore, the academy expects parents/carers to report all absences directly to us.
+If a parent/carer does not contact the academy on the morning of each absence, the absence may not be authorised, unless the academy is satisfied there is a good reason why the pupil was unable to attend and why the parent/carer was not able to contact the academy by the required time on the day of absence.

-• When the academy establishes the reason for the absence, it will be marked as authorised or unauthorised depending on the reason.
-If the academy is unable to establish the reason for absence, having followed the academy’s attendance procedures, the absence will be marked as unauthorised, using the O
+• If the academy is unable to establish the reason for absence, having followed the academy’s attendance procedures, the absence will be marked as unauthorised, using the O

 • Communicating with parents/carers where attendance is a concern